proudkepri/awesome-blackhat-arsenal/CONTRIBUTING.md

 * Track: Human Factors
 * Track: Arsenal Lab

-If a tool doesn’t fit any, just omit `Tracks`, and it will be placed in the `Uncategorized` section.
+If a tool doesn’t fit into any of these tracks, simply omit the `Tracks` field, and it will be placed in the `Other` section.

 ---